pablobernabeu/hpc-intro/_episodes/12-cluster.md

 Lola walks to the IT department and finishes the paper work to get an account.
 One of the admins promises to sit down with her in the morning to show her the way around the machine.
-The admin explains that Lola will use a small to mid-range HPC cluster.
+The admin explains that Lola will use a small to mid-range HPC cluster named `{{ site.cluster_name }}`.

 ## Going remote

-First of all, the admin asks Lola to connect to the super computer.
+First of all, the admin teaches Lola how to connect to the `{{ site.cluster_name }}` super computer.
 The admin asks Lola to open a terminal on her laptop and type in the following commands:

 ~~~
 $ ssh lola@{{ site.login_hostname }}